Food Allergy Stomach Pain Relief – Causes & Tips to Feel Better FAST

-How do I Know When Stomach Pain is Related to Food Allergy or Food Intolerance?
+How do I Know When Stomach Pain is Related to Food Stomach Allergy or Food Intolerance?

 Food allergies affect around 4% of the population; while up to 20% of people have a food intolerance .
 If you’re unsure what’s causing your stomach pain, ask yourself the following questions:

-Symptoms: Is your stomach ache accompanied by other symptoms?
+Symptoms: Is your allergy stomach pain accompanied by other symptoms?

 Food allergies and intolerances manifest in a similar way, making it tricky to distinguish between the two.
 However, as a general rule:

-If you tend to experience digestive symptoms that are often accompanied by lethargy, headaches, migraines, and mouth ulcers, it’s more likely you’re suffering from food intolerance.
+If you tend to experience digestive food allergy symptoms that are often accompanied by lethargy, headaches, migraines, and mouth ulcers, it’s more likely you’re suffering from food intolerance.

 Onset: How long does it take for your symptoms to emerge?

-While the symptoms of food intolerance are also typically immediate after ingestion, they are not as severe and sometimes can take a few hours to develop.
+While the food allergy symptoms are typically immediately after ingestion, they are not as severe and sometimes can take a few hours to develop.
 In some cases, once symptoms are present, it may take hours and sometimes even days to disappear.